Commencement

 2023 Commencement Speaker: Carmen Winant

-Carmen Winant is an associate professor in the Department of Art, where she is the Roy Lichtenstein Chair of Studio Art and an unaffiliated member of the faculty.
+Carmen Winant is an associate professor in the department of art, where she is the Roy Lichtenstein Chair of Studio Art and an unaffiliated member of the faculty.
 Winant is an affiliated faculty member in Women's Gender and Sexuality Studies and has taught in Ohio prisons through The Ohio Prison Education Exchange Project (OPEEP).
-She has also served as the Dean of Skowhegan School of Painting and Sculpture (2013-2015).
+She has also served as the dean of Skowhegan School of Painting and Sculpture (2013–2015).

 Winant’s work poses a challenge to the ways that we understand women’s power, pleasure, labor, healing, and liberation to function, querying the aesthetic and political legacy of second-wave feminism.
 Winant’s appropriative installations and artist's books grapple with this question for all of its contradictory impulses: the awe of living in a revolutionary moment, a shared preoccupation with the female body as a zone of political strife, cognizance of the racial and class-based limitations of the second-wave movement; the mine- and not-mine nature of historical legacy.
 In using found photographs, Winant acts upon primary evidence (rather than indexical reference); the images incorporated into her work contend directly with the complex notion of socio-political inheritance.